pythonpete32/template/README.md

 4.  **Observe Results:**
     - If successful, a "Transaction Relayed Successfully!" message will appear with a link to view the transaction on Basescan.
     - Click the Basescan link.
 Check the transaction details and logs.
+      - For `/transfer`, you'll see the transaction details.
       - For `/testing2`, you should see the `TestLog` event from `BatchExecutor.sol`, where `msgSender` is your EOA's address.
 You'll also see events for the underlying ERC20 transfers if they were successful.
       - The "From" address on Basescan will be the `RELAY_PK`'s address (the one who paid gas), but the internal `msg.sender` for the authorized calls will be your EOA.